JohnEarnest/Mako/Readme.txt

 The Maker source files provided in the examples directory can be executed by compiling Maker and then invoking it with a filename and the '--run' flag.
 Without the flag, Maker will simply print a disassembly of the prepared Mako memory image.

 	java Maker /examples/Pong/Pong.fs --run

+To compile, run `ant` from the top directory.